scalyr/scalyr-agent-2/docs/CREATING_MONITORS.md

 The `/opt/scalyr-agent-2/etc/additional-requirements.txt` is treated by the package as a configuration file, so it is not removed on package removal/upgrade.
 NOTE: Also take into account that agent has its own "core" requirements, and make sure that you don't add a conflicting one.
 You can see those core requirements in the file `/opt/scalyr-agent-2/venv/core-requirements.txt`.
+NOTE: The scalyr-agent-2 package is not changed and you can keep installing the additional libs using the system python.

 ## Suggestions for writing Monitor Plugins